WordPress/plugin-check/readme.txt

 This plugin checker is not perfect, and never will be.
 It is only a tool to help plugin authors, or anybody else who wants to make their plugin more capable.
 All plugins submitted to WordPress.org are hand-reviewed by a team of experts.
 The automated plugin checker is meant to be a useful tool only, not an absolute system of measurement.

 == Changelog ==

+= [0.2.3] 2023-12-21 =

+* Tweak - Use version [3.8.0 of the PHP_CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/releases/tag/3.8.0) library, moving away from `squizlabs/PHP_CodeSniffer` to use `PHPCSStandards/PHP_CodeSniffer`.
+* Fix - Ensure the plugin works as expected on the WP playground environment to enable reviewers to use PCP.
+Props @tellyworth.
+* Fix - Undefined array key "argv" when running the plugin check in certain environments.
+Props @afragen. [#340](https://github.com/WordPress/plugin-check/pull/340)

 = [0.2.2] 2023-12-13 =